JNetoGH/AI-Shopping-Game/README.md

 ## GAME FLOW
 - The game flow is composed of 3 phases (BuyingPhase, CraftingPhase, SellingPhase), a PhaseLoader and a PhaseController.
-- The PhaseController is the one that actually manages the game flow, while the PhaseLoader is only an intermediate phase where the player must interact with the RegisterBook, pressing the E key to begin the next phase
+- The PhaseController is the one that actually manages the game flow, while the PhaseLoader is only an intermediate phase where the player must interact with the RegisterBook, pressing the E key to begin the next phase.

 ```mermaid
   graph TD;
       BuyingPhase-->PhaseLoader-->CraftingPhase-->PhaseLoader-->SellingPhase-->PhaseLoader-->BuyingPhase;
 ```

-PhaseLoader:
+## PHASE LOADER
+interact with the RegisterBook, to begin the next phase.
 ![image](https://user-images.githubusercontent.com/24737993/206810769-d1908a96-f739-414c-90b1-5932ccde436e.png)

-# BUYING PHASE
+## BUYING PHASE
 - The explanation is simple: if the player has enough money, the purchased amount is added to the item in the player's resource inventory.